mwtoews/shapely/docs/installation.rst

 GEOS discovery (compile time)
 -----------------------------

+GEOS is a core dependency built and installed with CMake.
+For example:

+    $ git clone git@github.com:libgeos/geos.git --depth 1
+    $ cd geos
+    $ cmake -GNinja -S . -B _build -DCMAKE_INSTALL_PREFIX=/tmp/inst
+    $ cmake --build _build
+    $ cmake --install _build

+If it is installed to a custom path, then it can be automatically discovered with one of two methods.

+    $ python -m pip install -e . --setup-args="-Dcmake_prefix_path=/tmp/inst"

-If GEOS is installed on Linux or macOS, the ``geos-config`` command line utility should be available and ``pip`` will find GEOS automatically.
+If GEOS is installed with CMake, the ``geos-config`` command line utility should be available and ``pip`` will find GEOS automatically.
 If the correct ``geos-config`` is not on the PATH, you can add it as follows (on Linux/macOS)::